By BVS Staff

 14. Greenville College

 Online MA in Curriculum and Instruction

 Greenville University designed its accredited online master’s degree in curriculum and instruction with all working adults in mind – not just teachers.
 You don’t need a teacher’s license to apply, and the curriculum is broad enough to accommodate a variety of career goals, from human resources professionals to corporate trainers.
-While a few of the required courses do focus on traditional subjects (e.g. “Literacy for Today’s Society”) you’ll find plenty of ways to tailor the degree to your needs.
-For example, for your capstone project you might design an “improvement effort” for your place of employment, whether it’s a school or a corporate setting.
+While a few of the required courses focus on traditional subjects (e.g., “Literacy for Today’s Society”) you’ll find plenty of ways to tailor the degree to your needs.
+For example, for your capstone project, you might design an “improvement effort” for your place of employment, whether it’s a school or a corporate setting.

 Average Tuition & Fees: $7,524/yr

 Online Master of Science in Education: Curriculum, Instruction, and Technology